 "It was an odd experience.
 I didn't think anyone noticed me sitting by myself," she said.
 "A couple of days later I wrote a song about it.
 It's (sung) from the perspective of somebody else looking at me, letting me know it'll get better and I can get through it."

 Hartzell recorded vocals, guitar, and bass for the song.
-She turned to her friend, drummer and producer Kevin Soffera, owner of Hybrid Studios in Nazareth, to lay down the percussion.
+She turned to her friend, drummer and producer Kevin Soffera, owner of Hybrid Studios in Lower Nazareth Township, to lay down the percussion.

 Hartzell, a music teacher by trade, said "On the Horizon" represents growth in her songwriting.
 Looking to stretch her songwriting muscles, Hartzell's goal was to return to her roots -- a contrast from the more folk, singer-songwriter vibe of her debut EP, When I'm Home.